-Heating and hot wa ter Repair category 1 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and hot water

+Repair category 1

+Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-In the absence of any recent service history documentation being available it would be prudent to have the installation checked and tested immediately upon taking occupation of the property however the valuation figure provided in the meantime presumes this to be in full safe working order.
-It should be appreciated that in view of the age of the boiler increased maintenance liabilities can be anticipated as this grows closer to the end of its lifespan.
+We are advised that the system is maintained under an annual maintenance contract.